Illegal immigration to India

 The Indian Census of 2001 gives information about migrants, but not exclusively illegal immigrants.
 As per the 2001 Census, Bangladeshis form the largest group of migrants in India, followed by Pakistanis.

 Legal framework

-Indian citizens and National Register of Citizens
+Indian citizens and National Register of Citizen's

 Indian nationality law is governed by the Citizenship Act, 1955 (Articles 5 to 11 (Part II) of the Constitution of India), which has been amended by the Citizenship (Amendment) Acts of 1986, 1992, 2003, 2005, 2015 and 2019.

-The National Register of Citizens of India (NRC) is a register maintained by the Government of India containing names and certain relevant information for identification of Indian citizens of Assam state.
-The register was first prepared after the 1951 Census of India and since then, the exercise to update it for the first time commenced only recently due to an order of the Supreme Court of India in the year 2013.
+The National Register of Citizens of India (NRC) is a register envisaged by the Government of India containing names and certain relevant information for identification of Indian citizens.
+The register was first prepared based on the 1951 Census of India, but it was not maintained afterwards.
+The exercise to update it for the state of Assam was carried out recently via an order of the Supreme Court of India in the year 2013.

-The Government of India and various state governments are at varying stages of implementing the NRC at the national and state level.